 Cecilia White is an interdisciplinary artist, poet, PhD researcher and tutor at UNSW.
 Her performance, text, voice, drawing and installation work has been described as rich, evocative and revelatory.
 Her practice aims to create space to reflect on the impact of a globalising drive for certitude and examine the foundations of a sense of self.
 She particularly investigates a relationship between anxiety and wonder by focusing on the pause in breathing.
 In this reflective space, she suggests ways to radically (re)map a sense of self and radically different ways of living well together.

 In sum, her work draws on the philosophy of Luce Irigaray to develop and remember a ‘poetics of breath’, arguing its interactions with anxiety and wonder can generate an urgently needed place for (inter)personal renaissance.
+In 2015, Cecilia was invited by the luminary philosopher Luce Irigaray to participate and present in her intensive week-long doctoral seminar Habiter et Parler, organised in conjunction with the University of Nottingham.
 After graduating, Cecilia received the following note:

 Congratulations !!!
 Many thanks above all for having made my work fruitful.
 Continue working well and be happy.

 Cecilia is creator/director of the internationally performed ‘breathing space projects.’
 These projects embody her PhD research at UNSW in the Faculty of Art & Design.
 Each project engages body, everyday objects, multi-lingual text, light and sound to install performative respiratory systems in site-specific locations.
 Most familiar remnants after the often durational works are the chairs, mirrors, grass, books, tables, textiles, broken text and a remembering of breath.